stratosphere/stratosphere.github.io/docs/0.5/programming_guides/java.markdown

 - Max, and
 - Average.

-The Aggregate transformation can only be applied on a `Tuple` `DataSet`.
+The Aggregate transformation can only be applied on a `Tuple` `DataSet` and supports only field positions keys for grouping.

 The following code shows how to apply an Aggregation transformation on a `DataSet` grouped by field position keys: